 Additional screening for your liquids involves taking them to a side table where an agent will visually inspect the item.
 If your liquids look like they have been tampered with or if it’s clear they contain alcohol you’re not supposed to bring, then they won’t hesitate to confiscate them.

-Once you’ve pass through the metal detector, you simply pick up your bags from the x-ray machine and you’re finished.
-You just head to check-in to make your way to the ship.
+Once you’ve passed through the metal detector, you simply pick up your bags from the x-ray machine and you’re finished.
+Then it is on to the check-in area to meet with an agent, who will ensure you have your onboard account setup, have your required travel documents, and provide your room key.

 How Cruise Security Differs From Airport Security